Grantmaking: A Guide to High-Impact Careers

 We believe that grantmaking is a potentially promising career path, though it often doesn’t make sense to pursue it in early stages of your career.

 Grantmaking can be an incredibly impactful career path, in the right circumstances.
-If you have significant discretion in influencing where large amounts of funding go, can choose between options that differ substantially in impact, and are likely to make better decisions than other grantmakers in your field – you could have enormous impact, potentially far beyond what you could achieve through Earning to Give.
-However, fulfilling these criteria can be non-trivial, and many grantmakers can find themselves having relatively little counterfactual impact, even if they allocate very large amounts of funding.
+If you have significant discretion in influencing where large amounts of funding goes, can choose between options that differ substantially in impact, and are likely to make better decisions than other grantmakers in your field, then you could have enormous impact—potentially far beyond what you could achieve through Earning to Give.
+However, fulfilling these criteria can be non-trivial, and many grantmakers may find themselves having relatively little counterfactual impact, even if they allocate very large amounts of funding.

 It is unclear that grantmaking is a good early choice as a career focus.
 Foundations will often only hire people who are extremely experienced in the foundation’s focus area for any position with significant influence, and as a result it may be better to specialize in the specific cause area you most believe in if your long term goal is to become a grantmaker eventually (rather than focusing on grantmaking as a profession).